petervdn/arc-path/README.md

 ```

 ## usage
-The library exposes the `drawArcPath` method that accepts a `CanvasRenderingContext2D` and some parameters about the arc.
-It only draws a path, so you need to do a `fill()` or `stroke()` call after that.
+The library exposes the `drawArcPath` method which can be used like so:
 ```javascript
 import drawArcPath from 'draw-arc';